 The Wearability: If you are using the normal sneakers for running, I would compare it with using a jeep in place of tanks to fight a war.
 You can’t do this.
 Running is a specialized movement of the whole body.

 Your normal shoes will have more wear and tear.
 They will not be just heavy on our wallet but go heavily on your leg’s health.

 Comfort: Imagine running a marathon with biting shoes.
 Your normal shoes will have a tough time understanding your legs and feet.
 They would discomfort you because your running needs expect a totally different level of comfort.

 Having said these things, you might realize that your running shoes are technical shoes.
-They require a lot more specialisation to help you run long and enjoy.
+They require a lot more specialization to help you run long and enjoy.

 These are the 5 steps I recommend to you.
-You must look for them before you finalise the best running shoe for yourself.
+You must look for them before you finalize the best running shoe for yourself.
 So, let us start:

 KNOW YOUR FEET TYPE:

 Knowing your feet type is half the job done.

 Do you know what kind of feet you have?
 Are they low arch, a high arch or are they normal ones?
 This is the most important aspect of finding the right running shoes.

 Let me explain this.
 If you wet your feet and place them on the brown sheet of paper, you will be able to detect your feet type.